 ROOT CANALS - ENDODONTICS

-If you have been told that you need root canal therapy, you could be forgiven for feeling a knot of fear in your stomach.
-Root canal treatments have a reputation for being one of the most unpleasant and painful dental treatments, but thanks to evolutions in dental technologies along with advancements in pain local anesthetics, that reputation is now undeserved.
-In fact, many patients agree that the root canal treatment is now no more painful than any other dental procedure.
+Root canal treatments have a reputation for being one of the most unpleasant and painful dental procedures.
+Thanks to evolutions in dental technologies and local pain anesthetics, root canals are less painful.
+Many patients in Larchmont and Mamaroneck, agree that the root canal treatment is now no more painful than any other dental procedure.
+Contact Dr. Eric Spellman for a root canal consultation today.

-At Eric Spellman, DMD, we use the Wave One System, so patients can have their root canal treatment effectively completed in one day.
-Unlike traditional root canal treatments, studies show that the Wave One system destroys 99.7% of bacteria in the root canal compared to 58% in traditional techniques.
+At Eric Spellman, DMD, we use the Wave One System so that patients can have their root canal treatment effectively completed in one day.
+Unlike traditional root canal treatments, studies show that the Wave One system destroys 99.7% of bacteria in the root canal.
+Conventional techniques destroy 58% of bacteria in the root canal.

 What is root canal treatment?

 Teeth have several layers.
-The enamel, which is the outermost layer, is the hardest layer and protects the softer inner parts from damage and decay.
-The middle layer is known as dentin, and it is often when dentin is exposed that we suffer from tooth sensitivity.
-Root canal treatment is designed to treat infections within the deepest part of the tooth, an area that is known as the dental pulp.
+The enamel is the outermost layer, the hardest layer that protects the softer inner parts from damage and decay.
+The middle layer is known as dentin.
+When dentin is exposed, we suffer from tooth sensitivity.
+Root canal treatment treats infections within the deepest part of the tooth, an area that is known as the dental pulp.

-While root canal infections can result in tooth loss, if you seek treatment early, it is entirely possible to remove all traces of the infection and save your affected tooth.
+If you seek treatment early, it is entirely possible to remove all traces of the infection and save your affected tooth.
 Some patients enquire whether they can have antibiotics as an alternative to a root canal.
-While antibiotics are successful in treating many different types of infections, they have proven to be ineffective in cases where the dental pulp is infected.
+Antibiotics are successful in treating many different types of infections.
+However, they have proven to be ineffective in cases where the dental pulp is infected.

 Symptoms of a root canal infection

-A warm, moist mouth is a perfect breeding ground for bacteria and dental infections are renowned for spreading quickly.
-Often, an infection will have taken hold before the first symptoms are noticeable.
-However, there are signs that could indicate that you have a root canal infection.
+A warm, moist mouth is a perfect breeding ground for bacteria, and dental germs spread quickly.
+Often, a virus will have taken hold before the first symptoms are noticeable.
+However, some signs could indicate that you have a root canal infection.
 These include:

 - Sensitivity to hot/cold or sweet food or drink